-This would enable third parties, who can either be other incumbents or independent third parties, to identify opportunities to provide new water resources; and identify and provide demand management and leakage services.
-Each spreadsheet contains key market information as well as the WRZ’s water resources position as detailed in our final Water Resources Management Plan 2019.
+This enables third parties, who can either be other incumbents or independent third parties, to identify opportunities to provide new water resources; and identify and provide demand management and leakage services.
+Each spreadsheet contains key market information as well as the WRZ’s water resources position as detailed in our final WRMP19.

 Northumbrian Water has two Water Resource Zones, namely Kielder and Berwick.

 Essex & Suffolk Water has four Water Resource Zones, namely Essex, Blyth, Hartismere and Northern Central.

 Both WRMP19s forecast that we had a supply surplus across the full planning period in all of our WRZs.

 We have updated the WRMP19 Market Information final plan supply and demand tables so that 2020/21, 2021/22 and 2022/23 WRMP19 data has been replaced with outturn data for the same years.